 You may find yourself quickly agreeing with others in conversation that of course, dental implants are the best for replacing missing teeth!
 However, you then realize that while you feel fully on board with this idea because you’ve heard about them so frequently (and always in the best light), you don’t really know what they are, how they work, or what makes them so great.
+In fact, have you wondered what is an implant?
 If you are in need of one tooth replacement or more, our Lake Forest, IL practice thinks you’ll be quite pleased with the details as we teach you just a little more about what you can expect from implants!

 An Implant Is…

 As you find yourself on the journey toward restoring your smile after tooth loss with our artistic dentistry team, you will find that dental implants are an option (and one that many patients absolutely love!).
 However, when pressed to actually describe an implant to yourself, you may not have much to say.
 Let’s help you feel fully educated on the topic!
 First, an implant is a post.
 It’s made of biocompatible titanium, which means it’s a metal that is safe for your body.
 Next, it’s only going to replace the part of your tooth that rested with your gum tissue and jaw tissue, which is known as your roots.
 This is a good thing, though: It will support the rest of your tooth replacement (the restoration), which thereby allows you to restore the full tooth.